 Note: Insulation must never be placed behind fire-rated ceilings, without prior approval from your building code official.
 Also, putting insulation on the back of fiberglass panels is not recommended, and insulation should not be allowed to touch the backs of WoodhavenTM planks.

 Costs vary according to ceiling product design and performance features.
 The type of installation method or system and its associated costs can also affect the total cost of a new ceiling.
 Find a local retailer under “where to buy” and contact them for specific pricing.
-The ceiling estimator tool available on this site can also provide approximate price ranges.

 No. When standard sag resistant ceilings are properly installed under the right conditions (no excessive humidity, etc.), they remain level and flat.
 We recommend using superior sag/mold/mildew resistant panels or fiberglass panels in areas of high or seasonal humidity; they are not recommended for spaces exposed to continuous moisture, such as shower rooms and swimming pool areas.